annikadl/ResearchTrack1-assignment2/README.md

 * run the command `roslaunch assignment_2_2023 assignment1.launch` to start the simulation.
 At this point the simulator has started, the program is running and a mobile robot is spawned in the center of the playground.

-N.B. if the scripts are not found, go in the `scripts` folder and run the command `chmod +x *.py`.
+N.B.
+If the scripts are not found, go to the `scripts` folder and run the command `chmod +x *.py`.
 Then try again to run `roslaunch assignment_2_2023 assignment1.launch`.

 It is important to notice (this topic is also better explained later) that the launch file 'assignment1.launch`, not only runs the environment but also all the nodes of the assignment`.
 By knowing that, to run just a single node the command `rosrun assignment_2_2023 _NodeName.py_` must be used.